MykolaPinchuk/temp_ds_flow_2/DOCUMENTATION.md

   - `raw/`: For raw, immutable data.
   - `processed/`: For cleaned, transformed, or feature-engineered data.
   - `*/metadata/`: Each data directory has a `metadata` subdirectory to store JSON files with information about each data artifact.
-- `notebooks/`: Contains all Jupyter notebooks, organized by workflow steps (e.g., `01_ingest_data.ipynb`).
+- `scripts/`: Contains Python scripts for the data science workflow, organized by workflow steps (e.g., `01_ingest_data.py`).
 - `src/`: Contains Python source code.
   - `ds_logger.py`: The core logging module.
   - `visualize_lineage.py`: A script to generate the data lineage graph.
-- `logs/`: Contains timestamped log files for each notebook run.
+- `logs/`: Contains timestamped log files for each script run.
 - `models/`: For trained machine learning models.
 - `reports/`: For generated reports, plots, and the data lineage graph.